amazingrando/blades-in-the-dark-srd-content/docs/markdown/Generic Character Playbook-WIP.md

 If it’s ever needed, the GM has final say over which Devil’s Bargains are valid.

-6. roll the dice and judge the result
+## 6. Roll the Dice and Judge the Result

 Once the goal, action rating, position, and effect have been established, add any bonus dice and roll the dice pool to determine the outcome.
 (See the sets of possible outcomes, by position, on the next page.)